dhruvak001/Entity-Management-System/README.md

 - This script is a demonstration and may require further enhancements and error handling for production use.</br>
 - The EntityIterator class is partially implemented and can be extended for iterating through entities.</br>
 - Feel free to modify and extend the script based on your requirements.</br>
-- For any issues or suggestions, please feel free to raise them in the repository
+- For any issues or suggestions, please feel free to raise them in the repository.